On the optimal sets in P\'olya and Makai type inequalities: Preliminary results

+If $P(\Omega) < \infty$, we say that $\Omega$ is a set of finite perimeter.
 Some references for results relative to the sets of finite perimeter and for the coarea formula are, for instance, \cite{ambrosio2000functions,maggi2012sets}.

-We give now the definition of the support function of a convex set and minimal width (or thickness) of a convex set. \begin{definizione} Let $\Omega$ be a bounded, open and convex set of $\mathbb{R}^n$.
+We give now the definition of the support function of a convex set and minimal width (or thickness) of a convex set. \begin{definizione} Let $\Omega\in \mathcal{K}_n$.
 The support function of $\Omega$ is defined as

 \end{definizione}